isabella232/acp-mobile-sdkdocs/src/pages/documentation/migrate-to-android.md

 <InlineAlert variant="warning" slots="text"/>

-Warning Using dynamic dependency versions is not recommended for production apps.
-Refer to this [page](https://github.com/adobe/aepsdk-core-android/blob/main/Documentation/MobileCore/gradle-dependencies.md) for managing gradle dependencies.
+Using dynamic dependency versions is not recommended for production apps.
+Refer to this [page](https://github.com/adobe/aepsdk-core-android/blob/main/Documentation/MobileCore/gradle-dependencies.md) for managing Gradle dependencies.

-Save the `build.gradle` file and click `Sync Project with Gradle Files` in Android Studio to download the latet Android SDK.
+Save the `build.gradle` file and select `Sync Project with Gradle Files` in Android Studio to download the latet Android SDK.

 ## Update SDK initialization